Particular/ServiceControl/tools/Issue558Detector/readme.md

 #### What that means?

 The message in question was successfully retried in the past.
-However, it was picked up again during "Retry all" operation and was incorrectly attempted to be processed again.
+However, it was picked up again during "Retry all" or "Retry group" operation and was incorrectly attempted to be processed again.

 #### What should you do?
- Good question...
+Investigate the handlers for the retried message, depending on your implementation it may or may not have a negative impact on the system.
+If handlers are idempotent then there should not be negative influence on the system.

-### MessagesSubmittedForRetry > MessagesSubmittedForRetry
+### MessageSubmittedForRetry > MessagesSubmittedForRetry or MessageSubmittedForRetry > MessageSubmittedForRetry
 ```
 Message Id:         03a20f7d-bcf7-4c6a-870c-fb53a80f1544
 Message Type:       Sample.Command.SendEmails